 Waterway sediment sites, northeastern United States (CERCLA Sites): Developed frameworks to allocate environmental response costs among responsible parties.
 Allocation frameworks were supported by chemical forensics, historical operational information, and transport pathways from upland sites to the sediment.

-Waterway sediment site, northwestern United States (CERCLA): for a confidential Alternative Dispute Resolution (ADL) process, provided several expert reports evaluating 1) upland sites (historical operations at different manufacturing facilities, contaminants associated with those operations, historical and current transport pathways) and 2) waterway sediment by conducting chemical fingerprinting analysis to track contaminant sources.
-The outcome from the analysis was a reconstruction of historical upland operations, contaminant releases, and spatial extents of impacts to the sediment by different potential responsible parties (PRPs), and a proposal of allocation parameters to be considered by the allocation team.
+Major waterway sediment sites, northwestern United States (CERCLA): for confidential Alternative Dispute Resolution (ADL) processes, provided several expert reports evaluating 1) upland sites (e.g., historical operations at different manufacturing facilities, contaminants associated with those operations, historical and current transport pathways) and 2) fingerprinting analyses of waterways sediment chemistry data to track contaminant sources.
+The outcome from the analyses included reconstruction of historical upland operations, contaminant releases, and spatial extents of impacts to the sediment by different potential responsible parties (PRPs), and proposals of allocation parameters to be considered by the allocation team.